beardofedu/commands-27/README.md

 ## Commands 27

-This repo was used to show off some advanced commands!
+This repo was used to show off some advanced commands and templates!